metalsoft-io/metalcloud-sdk-go/docs/CreateGroupDrive.md

 ### NewCreateGroupDrive

-`func NewCreateGroupDrive(driveCount float32, driveSizeMbDefault float32, ) *CreateGroupDrive`
+`func NewCreateGroupDrive(driveSizeMbDefault float32, driveCount float32, ) *CreateGroupDrive`

 NewCreateGroupDrive instantiates a new CreateGroupDrive object This constructor will assign default values to properties that have it defined,